kwangaroo/APCS-Final-Fall14/README.md

 5. printSoln() -  print out the original solution
 6. toString()

-1/7/14:created gui file - coded basic layout of the interface
+1/7/14: created GUI file - coded basic layout of the interface 1/8/14: tried to create sudoku board
+1/9/14: add menu bar and dropdown choices for GUI
+	error and row switch